fredzqm/pygameLearning/README.md

 There are essentially six levels:

 Level0:
-  make something appear on the screen
+  Make something appear on the screen

 Level1:
-  make something move on the screen with a Main loop
+  Make something move on the screen with a Main loop

 Level2:
-  organize multiple files and event handling loop
+  Organize multiple files and event handling loop

 Level3:
   Use object-oriented programming to manage objects on screen